Oliver-DA/crud-redux/README.md

 ## How to run the app

-First: go to the directory where the project is located using your terminal and run => **npm install.** thios will install all the project's dependencies, next **npm start** this will start the react application on port 3000.
+First: go to the directory where the project is located using your terminal and run => **npm install.** this will install all the project's dependencies, next **npm start** this will start the react application on port 3000.